Items of Interest: Historical Sites, Restaurants, Antiques, Shops

 Robert E. Lee, watching the great Confederate victory unfolding from his hilltop command post exclaimed, “It is well that war is so terrible, or we should grow too fond of it.”(MORE DETAILS)

 You will also want to visit Chatham Manor.
 The Civil War, which gave Lee fame, brought only change and destruction to Chatham.
 Few houses in America have witnessed as many important events and hosted as many famous people as Chatham.
-And the Battle of Chancellorsville visitor center is nearby.
+And the Battle of Chancellorsville visitor center is nearby - check out the Battlefield Map.

 What to do and see - AND Eat